 Hi everyone, don’t worry, this week’s read is not as dark as last week.
 You’ll have more contemporary characters mixed with magic and some heartwarming history here.
 If you, like me, enjoy stories of siblings then this is for you!

-Continue reading “In Darkling Wood by Emma Carroll”Category: historical
+Continue reading “In Darkling Wood by Emma Carroll”A dark and mysterious fantasy read

 Hello everyone, I hope you like mysterious magical creatures along with a dash of darkness and horror.
 Oh good, then this week is definitely for you!!
 Gothic horror, dark and dangerous creatures, along with magical beings mix together….I’ve done it again…well… You’ll just have to press below to find out more!!